nf2337/Mapping-Global-Foodscapes/tutorial3.md

 ![Image 4](/Mapping-Global-Foodscapes/assets/img/Tutorial-3/4-Tutorial-3.png)

-Notice that the fields from your .csv file, Spain-Immigration, are now part of the attribute table of the World-Map vector file.
+Notice that the fields from your .csv file, Spain-Immigration, are now part of the **attribute table** of the **World-Map** vector file.
 This is the result of our table join.

 Now, rearrange your table by double clicking on the header of the Immigration_Destination, and all the top ten countries with migrants to Spain have appeared.
 Note that the NULL values are given to all other countries.
 That’s fine!

 A small step here.
-Double click on the Immigration_Migration-Percentage field.
+Double click on the **Immigration_Migration-Percentage** field.
 You’ll notice that QGIS doesn’t arrange the numbers properly.
 This is because it’s currently registered our numbers as text.
 We’ll need to recalculate these fields.

-Go back to the Layers Panel, right click the Spain-Immigration, and Open Attribute Table.
-Click the field calculator at the top.
-For Output field name, write Migrant-Value.
+Go back to the Layers Panel, right click the **Spain-Immigration**, and **Open Attribute Table**.
+Click the **field calculator** at the top.
+For Output field name, write **Migrant-Value**.
 For Output field type, choose Decimal number (real).
-In the right hand corner, scroll to Fields and Values, then double-click Spain-Immigration_Migrant_Value so that it appears in the Expression window.
+In the right hand corner, scroll to Fields and Values, then double-click **Spain-Immigration_Migrant_Value** so that it appears in the Expression window.
 Press Ok.

 ![Image 5](/Mapping-Global-Foodscapes/assets/img/Tutorial-3/5-Tutorial-3.png)